arjunmnath/wifi-autologin/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please read our [Contributions Guide](CONTRIBUTING.md) before submitting a pull request.
+If you encounter any issues, feel free to open an issue in the repository.

 ## Acknowledgments
 Special thanks to the open-source community for inspiration and resources.